nhost/hasura-backend-plus/docs/Storage Rules.md

     read: isOwner(userId)
 ```

-This will allow users to list their own file directory, and read their own files.
+This rule will allow users to list their own file directory, and read their own files.

 ## Adding variables